RohanKumarSachdeva/VulnerableWebsite/README.md

 * **Output Encoding for “HTML Contexts”.**  Output Encoding is recommended when we need to safely display data exactly as a user typed it in.
 Hence, in order to add a variable to an HTML context safely, HTML entity encoding should be used for that variable as we add it to a web template.
 Flask has [default encoding](https://flask.palletsprojects.com/en/1.1.x/templating/#controlling-autoescaping) capability, hence to fix the vulnerability in our code we should remove the `|safe` tag so that Flask can encode the string value before adding it to HTML.

-### 3. Session Hijacking:
+### 3. Session Fixation:
 #### Attack Details:
-The disclosure, capture, prediction, brute force, or fixation of the session ID will lead to session hijacking (or sidejacking) attacks, where an attacker is able to fully impersonate a victim user in the web application.
-Our application is vulnerable to **session hijacking and session fixation** which can be explioted by using tools like **flask-unsign**.
+Our application is vulnerable to **session fixation** which can be explioted by using tools like **flask-unsign**.
 [Flask-unsign](https://pypi.org/project/flask-unsign/) is a command line tool to fetch, decode, brute-force and craft session cookies of a Flask application by guessing secret keys.
 Below are the steps on how to exploit the session vulnerability in our flask application:

 * **Step 1:**
   - Login to the website and use inspect element to retrieve the server supplied cookie value.